venkataravikumaralladi/MachineLearingOperationsProject/starter_files/README.md

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
+    Screen cast shows how we can get best model using AutoML, Working deployed ML model endpoint, deployed pipeline and succeful API requests to the end point with a JSON payload.
+Screen cast link: https://github.com/venkataravikumaralladi/MachineLearingOperationsProject/blob/master/starter_files/MLOPsProjScreenCast.mp4

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.